RAG Is Dead. The Engineering Isn't.

 rag_chatbot = Agent(

-system_prompt="""You are an intelligent RAG assistant with expertise in the Strands SDK.
+system_prompt="""You are an intelligent assistant with expertise in the Strands SDK.

-1. FIRST-STAGE RETRIEVAL: Use retrieval_specialist to find relevant docs/code
+1. RETRIEVE: Use retrieval_specialist to find relevant docs and code

 tools=[